 A bank account is a must.
 A checking account gives you a place to deposit your paycheck and access your money with ease; a savings account is a good place to park your long-term savings and emergency fund.

 While any good checking account will come with a debit card—allowing you to pay with a swipe at most merchants—you’ll probably also want to get a credit card.
 Many financial newbies are put off by credit cards, knowing that they can be a path to even more debt.
 But used correctly, they can provide all sorts of benefits, not the least of which is helping to build your credit score.

 This score is one of the most important aspects of your financial life, and a good credit score will give you access to rewards credit cards, auto loans, and an affordable mortgage.
 Knowing how to build and maintain this score is a must.

+Finally, there’s your budget.
+A budget is how you keep it all together—how you take that starting salary and use it to pay your rent and other expenses without running out of money.
 There are countless methods for putting together a budget, and all sorts of apps and software programs—many of them free!—that will do the work for you.

 But putting together a budget is the easy part.
 The hard part is sticking to it, and that requires a degree of financial discipline and mindfulness that you might not have needed until now.
-The goal, now and throughout your life, will be to not only live within your means, but to have enough left over at the end of every month to save toward your short- and long-term goals.
+The goal, now and throughout your life, will be to not only live within your means but to have enough left over at the end of every month to save toward your short- and long-term goals.

 Housing, employment, budgeting, banking, credit, and debt: These are essential elements of your financial life that you’ll need to get a handle on.
 Unfortunately, most people enter adulthood having never received any formal education on these essentials.
 Use this guide—and the table of contents on the left-hand side of the page—to get a grip on the basics of personal finance, and take control of your financial life.
 Welcome to the real world!